Bank Street College of Education: Bank Street School for Children

 The Bank Street School for Children is a coed private preschool, elementary school, and middle school within the Bank Street College of Education.
 The school includes children in nursery school through eighth grade.
 Student to teacher ratio averages around 6:1 with an average class size of 39.
 As of 2025, tuition ranges from $37,554 – $68,793 per school year.
 Bank Street School for Children offers various tuition payment options and financial aid, with about 59% of applicants receiving financial aid in an average amount around $21,618.
-There are approximately 451 children enrolled as students, approximately 43% of which are students of color.
+There are approximately 451 children enrolled as students, approximately 43% of whom are students of color.
 The instructors are often current or past students of Bank Street's graduate school, which shares a campus with the School for Children—including more than half of the teachers who are alumni.

-The School for Children is accredited by the New York State Association of Independent Schools and is a member of the National Association of Independent Schools.
+The School for Children is accredited by the New York State Association of Independent Schools, and is a member of the National Association of Independent Schools.